varlamzhordania/CampaignMaker/README.md

 <h5>NOTE: without webhook, campaign status wont change after payment and set stripe webhook
 at `localhost:8000/checkout/webhook/`<h5/>

+## Webhook

+To change the status of a campaign from your backend server, you can initiate a POST request to the following URL:

+- URL: `<your_domain>/dashboard/campaign/webhook/`
+- Method: `POST`
+- Parameters:
+  - `campaign_id`: The campaign ID you wish to update the status for.
+  - `status`: The desired status to set for the campaign.

+Note: Please select the desired status from the following list: [cancel, payment, disapproved, wait, processing, complete]

+This webhook enables seamless integration for managing campaign statuses within your application.
 ## Additional Information

 You can find more information and documentation for Django at [Django Documentation](https://docs.djangoproject.com/).